 Each student is in a club of their choosing that meets 1-2 times a month.

-MCALPINE PARENTS, VOLUNTEERS and GUESTS...PLEASE NOTE: CMS and McAlpine Elementary School require all parents, guests, and visitors register as a CMS Volunteer.
-If you would like to volunteer at McAlpine or simply come for lunch with your child, you need to be a Registered CMS Volunteer.
 For school events, approved CMS Volunteers will sign in on paper or iPads instead of using the Lobby Guard system.
 This will help the process go more smoothly and allow you to enter the event in a timely fashion.
-The website is https://www.cmsvolunteers.com/

-In an effort to “go green”, facilitate better communication, and increase efficiency we now offer online registration and payment for most forms and activities. https://www.pay4schoolstuff.com/
+In an effort to “go green”, facilitate better communication, and increase efficiency we now offer online registration and payment for many forms and activities. https://www.pay4schoolstuff.com/

 Order Special Event Items (like Fall Family Fun Night Tickets and 5th Grade Fundraiser Items)